motangpuar/oai5g/doc/code-style-contrib.md

 $ git commit -m "My changeset 2"
 ```

-If you development takes longer, make sure to synchronize regularly with
+If your development takes longer, make sure to synchronize regularly with
 `origin/develop` using `git rebase`:
 ```bash
 $ git fetch origin